ogunmakindetobi/react-weather/README.md

 - REACT.JS
 - API

-## Testing

 ## Deployment 🚀

 --- GitHub Pages.
-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Page and Netlify using the following steps...

 - git add.
 - git commit -m
 - git push

 1. Log in to GitHub and locate the GitHub Repository
-2. At the top of the Repository (not top of page), locate the "Settings".
-3. Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
-4. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-5. Under "Source", click the dropdown called "None" and select "Master Branch".
-6. The page will automatically refresh.
-7. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

-its will push and then go in to the github settings and went down to Source and click on Branch Master and click on Master.
+2. Create a folder react-weather
+3. git init, git commit -m "initial commit", git remote add origin https://github.com/username/new_repo , git push -u origin master. git push.
+4. Use netlify for final deployment.
+5. Log in to netlify add new and connect your Github.
+6. Choose the file to deploy.

-Then the site will be publish.
+Then the site will be published.

-## acknowlagement

 To install the dependencies run:
 `npm install`